Loading

 Once you have purchased your vehicle, you will need to register it:

 • Obtain a COC (European Certificate of Conformity) from the vehicle manufacturer.
-This document can be obtained either directly from the manufacturer, often via a dedicated service, or from generalist websites that can supply them.
-On average, this document will cost you between €150 and €300.
+This document can be obtained either directly from the manufacturer via a service that is often dedicated to this purpose, or via general websites that can provide it.
+This document will cost you between €150 and €300 on average.

-All you need to do is :
+All you have to do is choose :

 Important notes: